Arinerron/heaptrace/README.md

                             stored in the ELF.
 ```

-For example, if you wanted to automatically attach gdb at operation #6, you would execute:
+For example, if you wanted to automatically attach gdb at operation #3, you would execute:

 ```
-./heaptrace -b 6 ./my-binary
+./heaptrace --break-at=3 ./my-binary
 ```

 ![screenshot-break.png](screenshot-break.png)